 Chairman/CEO Daniel Amos

 At the time thisarticle was published Fool contributor Brian Pacampara owns no position in any of the companies mentioned.
-Motley Fool newsletter services have recommended buying shares of AFLAC, and The Fool owns shares of it.
+Motley Fool newsletter services have recommended buying shares of Aflac.
 Try any of our Foolish newsletter services free for 30 days.We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Fool's disclosure policy always gets a perfect score.